 Challenges to Business in Bolivia

-Centralized Government Bolivia has 9 states (called departments), and each has state government.
+Centralized Government Bolivia has 9 states (called departments), and each has a state government.
 However, most funding for state-run or state-owned institutions, public schools, universities and hospitals, post offices, tax authorities, vital records offices, courts, some banks, immigration and other agencies, and more, are all centralized in the national government.
 Each state pays taxes into the national treasury, but the national government decides how funds will be disbursed back to the states, and often the states that pay the most into the national treasury, which are also the most populous states, receive less than proportional disbursements.
 This results in lack of funding, which in turn causes workers to stage strikes, walkouts, and protests quite often.

 Political volatility Since so much is centralized, it stands to reason that worker protests turn into disputes directly with the national government itself, and that in order for workers to ensure their demands are heard and felt by their distant government, they may take quite drastic actions such as blocking streets and roadways for days or weeks, making it impossible for others to get to work, open shops and offices.

-Legal Stability All of this also leads to a perception, on the part of possible investors, that there is a lack of legal stability.
+Legal Stability All of this also leads to a perception, on the part of possible investors, that there is a lack of legal stability, which there is.
 For business, this is important to know, because businesses need assurance that their contracts will be honored and that if they aren't, or a dispute arises, the courts will mediate.
 In a country such as Bolivia, where numerous industries have been nationalized, legal stability and security are even more critical to attracting investors, as many contracts will be with the government itself.